 Birgitta Katarina Janson, known as Betty, was a very popular author of inspirational Christian stories and poems which were widely read from the end of the nineteenth century and into the early twentieth century.

-Betty Janson grew up among nine siblings in the poorly populated Dalsland.
+Betty Janson grew up among nine siblings in the rural areas of Dalsland.
 She was the daughter of Brita Maria Gullicksdotter and Hans Janson.
 Her father was a farm owner and highly respected parliamentary member for the peasants.
 He was known for his frugality and his distrust of higher bureaucracy, but also for his liberal standpoints regarding female inheritance, criminal justice and correctional treatment.
 During the religious debates of the period he supported the state church and distanced himself from the free church, revivalists and colporteurs in the religious disputes of the day.
 This was the environment in which Betty Janson began to develop her interest in writing.
 She never gained formal training but was educated in the traditional pastimes of the peasant household.

 In 1868 Betty Janson moved to Åmål where, thanks to a broadminded pastor, she had been offered a position as a handicrafts teacher at the local school.
 In 1870 she became drawn into the ongoing free church revival and she found her way to fellow revivalists and Åmål’s missionary association.
 She also started a Sunday school there.
 This was poorly received by the town school council and led to her being dismissed from her job as handicrafts teacher in 1878.
 The official grounds given for her dismissal were that her Sunday school teaching clashed with the timing of the state church service.
 Her dismissal was noted in the local press which publicised the school council’s announcement in full.
 Nevertheless, Betty Janson carried on with the Sunday school in the missionary association and even became its governor from 1891 to 1901.
 In 1892 she also became the chair of Åmål Christian women’s association.
 She managed to earn her keep after being dismissed from the state school in 1878 by offering private tuition in handicrafts and by producing her own textile handicrafts.